-7.2 Homework Assignments (15%)
+7.2 Homework Assignments (160 points)

 The Modified MasteringPhysics system will be used for the majority of homework problems this semester.
-You need a registration access number to use the system (see section 4).
+You need a registration access number to use the system (see section ??).
 All homework must be submitted according to the MasteringPhysics schedule.
-You will be given three attempts to answer each part to a problem.
-For every incorrect submission, you will lose 20% of credit for that part.
-After your third attempt, you can no longer receive credit for that part.
-Your lowest two homework assignment grades will be dropped.
+You will be given infinite attempts to submit HW with no penalty.
+Requesting the answer from MP will result in no credit for that part.
+There will be no late penalties for MP homework as long as you complete it prior to the last day of class.